 This is the area where you will spot puffins nesting (depending on the time of year) along with kittiwakes, guillemots and razorbills.

 Hike Rathlin Island

-There are 6 trails on Rathlin which you can hike or bike and the easiest one if the Roonivoolin Trail.
+There are 6 trails on Rathlin that you can hike or bike and the easiest one is the Roonivoolin Trail.

 4 miles, circular route.
 A breathtaking clifftop and Lakeland walk.

 1.9 miles circular route.
 A waymarked trail across open ground with coastal views.